For all appointments and enquiries, please call (03) 9928 6261.

 - If you are having imaging before your appointment

-It is very important that we have your up-to-date address and phone number.
+It is very important that we have your up-to-date address, phone number and email address.
 In case of an emergency we must be able to contact you.
-Please make Mary aware of any changes.
-Also, please make sure we have both work and home phone numbers and another emergency contact number if possible.
+Please make Mary/Catriona aware of any changes.